deebite/python_fundamentals/README.md

 # python_fundamentals
-This the repository for learning python.
-Only the fundamental of python.
+This repository is dedicated to learning Python fundamentals, focusing solely on essential concepts.
+It includes all necessary components for a comprehensive understanding of Python basics.